puppetlabs/iac/_lifeofinternatpuppet/post_6.md

 I also started to look into doing some recap sessions on the traning received so far.
 Some of the topics I was looking at were Litmus and Running Tests.

-I did another session on the tag and release process with [Daiana](https://github.com/daianamezdrea)
+I did another session on the tag and release process with [Daiana](https://github.com/daianamezdrea) on the [puppetlabs-exec](https://github.com/puppetlabs/puppetlabs-exec) module.

 I have been approached by Caoimhe for helping out on the Queen's University Graduate Recruitment and Placement Fair this year, starting from 22nd October 2020.
 I am really looking forward to the event.
 Thank you Norman for recommending my name.